Timothy Tillman

-Timothy Justin Tillman (born 4 January 1999) is a German professional footballer who plays as a midfielder for Major League Soccer club Los Angeles FC.
+Timothy Justin Tillman (born January 4, 1999) is a professional soccer player who plays as a midfielder for Major League Soccer club Los Angeles FC.
+Born in Germany, he represents the United States national team.

 Club career

 Youth career

 Tillman began his youth career with ASV Zirndorf, before moving to 1.
 SC Feucht in 2007.
 After two seasons, he joined the youth team of Greuther Fürth in 2009.
-In 2017, he moved from Fürth to the youth academy of Bundesliga club Bayern Munich for a fee of €500,000.
+In 2015, he moved from Fürth to the youth academy of Bundesliga club Bayern Munich for a fee of €500,000.
 Upon his departure, Fürth president Helmut Hack said, "Timothy Tillman is the biggest talent we have had for 30 years.
 His departure is a catastrophe for our club."

 In 2017, he won the 2016–17 A-Junioren Bundesliga Süd/Südwest with Bayern's under-19 team, scoring five goals during the season.
 The team went on to advance to the final of the A-Junioren Bundesliga championship round, with Tillman scoring in the semi-final second leg against Schalke 04, before losing to Borussia Dortmund 8–7 on penalties.

 Bayern Munich

-Tillman began his senior career with Bayern Munich II in the 2017–18 season, making his debut in the Regionalliga Bayern on 14 July 2017 in a 5–0 home win against FC Ingolstadt II.
+Tillman began his senior career with Bayern Munich II in the 2017–18 season, making his debut in the Regionalliga Bayern on July 14, 2017 in a 5–0 home win against FC Ingolstadt II.
 He scored his first goal for the reserve team on 13 September 2017, scoring Bayern's second goal in a 2–1 away win against 1.
 FC Nürnberg II.
 He finished the 2017–18 season with 31 appearances and 6 goals in the Regionalliga.

 1. FC Nürnberg (loan)

-On 2 July 2018, Tillman joined Bundesliga club 1.
+On July 2, 2018, Tillman joined Bundesliga club 1.
 FC Nürnberg on loan for the 2018–19 season.
 He began his stint at the club with the reserve team, making his debut in the Regionalliga Bayern on 15 September 2018 in a 2–2 home draw against 1.
 FC Schweinfurt.

-Tillman made his professional debut for the first team on 10 March 2019 in the Bundesliga, coming on as a substitute in the 52nd minute for the injured Enrico Valentini in the away match against 1899 Hoffenheim, which finished as a 1–2 loss.
+Tillman made his professional debut for the first team on March 10, 2019 in the Bundesliga, coming on as a substitute in the 52nd minute for the injured Enrico Valentini in the away match against 1899 Hoffenheim, which finished as a 1–2 loss.

 Greuther Furth

 Tillman requested a transfer back to his youth club, Greuther Fürth, which was granted by FC Bayern Munich on 3 January 2020.
 Both clubs refused to comment on the transfer fee.
-Tillman made his club debut on 24 September 2021 against Bayern Munich.
+Tillman made his club debut on September 24, 2021 against Bayern Munich.

 Los Angeles FC

-On 10 February 2023, Tillman signed a two-year contract with Major League Soccer club Los Angeles FC.
+On February 10, 2023, Tillman signed a two-year contract with Major League Soccer club Los Angeles FC.
+On 18 September 2025, Tillman signed a contract extension with LAFC until 2028, with an option for an additional year.